Here’s everything you need to know about visiting Burg Eltz – a Castle that’s so stunning that it will make your eyes pop.

 How to Reach Burg Eltz Castle

-Visiting the Eltz Castle can be an adventure because you can walk from the train station, it is just 5 KMs.
+Visiting Eltz Castle can be an adventure because you can walk from the train station, it is just 5 kms.
 The forest around the castle makes this walk super rewarding.
-But remember, that you will again have to walk 5 KMs back to the train station and also 1-2 kilometer around the castle so that’s a lot of walking for a day.
+But remember, that you will again have to walk 5 KMs back to the train station and also 1-2 kilometers around the castle so that’s a lot of walking for a day.

 What to Know Before Visiting Burg Eltz